Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{riven} by the relentless growth in wireless data and the promise of new technology such as Integrated Sensing and Communications (ISAC) and Artificial Intelligence (AI), the research community is now focusing on sixth generation (6G) wireless communication systems.
+\IEEEPARstart{D}{riven} by the growth in wireless data and the promise of new technology, such as Integrated Sensing and Communications (ISAC) and Artificial Intelligence (AI), the research community is now focusing on sixth generation (6G) wireless communication systems.
 Among the core requirements of 6G networks \cite{6G_0,6G_1,6G_2}, ultra-reliable, low-latency, and stable connectivity remain a core target, and cannot be delivered by current wireless techniques.
 While Multiple-Input Multiple-Output (MIMO) systems can be extended further, these require large antenna arrays and numerous RF chains, introducing significant pressure on signal processing, channel estimation, energy consumption and cost \cite{MIMO_review}.

-In this context, the concept of the Fluid Antenna System (FAS) has been proposed as a potential enabling technology for 6G \cite{FAS,FAS_review}.
-Unlike antennas locked to fixed locations such as in MIMO, the concept of FAS is to sweep a single radiator across a physical space with fine resolution.
-This change is important because it makes more effective use of the spatial dimension without increasing the number of RF chains compared to MIMO.
-A typical FAS scheme is depicted in Fig. \ref{FAS_Scheme}(a), where FAS dynamically selects one of $N$ possible physical positions for the antenna.
-These antenna positions are referred to as FAS $''$ports$''$, and in this example there are $N$ FAS ports evenly distributed across the $W\lambda$ linear space (where $W$ is in units of wavelength $\lambda$) in a rich scattering environment \cite{FAS}.
-In Fig. \ref{FAS_Scheme}(b), typical received signals for the FAS are shown from two base stations where it can be observed the fading of the received signal from each basestation is largely independent.
-By exploiting the peaks and nulls of the signal envelope across the FAS ports, significant enhancements to wireless communication system performance have been shown \cite{FAS,FAS_review}.
-For example, FAS can maximize Signal-to-Interference Ratio (SIR).
-It can also facilitate multi-user access without complex signal processing \cite{MIMO_signal_1,MIMO_signal_2}, also referred to as fluid antenna multiple access (FAMA) \cite{FAMA}.
+In this context, the Fluid Antenna System (FAS) has emerged as a potential technology for 6G \cite{FAS,FAS_review,BruceLee}.
+Unlike fixed-location antennas in MIMO, FAS can move a radiator across a physical space with fine resolution, more effectively exploiting the spatial dimension without increasing the number of RF chains compared with MIMO.
+As depicted in Fig. \ref{FAS_Scheme}(a) and (b), the antenna in FAS dynamically selects one of $N$ possible positions ($N$ FAS ports) over a $W\lambda$ linear space ($\lambda$ is the wavelength) in a rich scattering environment \cite{FAS}.
+Leveraging the peaks and nulls of the signal envelope from independent signals from base stations (BSs) across all FAS locations, significant enhancements to communication system performance can be achieved \cite{FAS,FAS_review,BruceLee}.
+For instance, as given in Fig. \ref{FAS_Scheme}(b), FAS can maximize Signal-to-Interference Ratio (SIR) to facilitate multi-user access without intricate signal processing \cite{MIMO_signal_1,MIMO_signal_2}, known as Fluid Antenna Multiple Access (FAMA) \cite{FAMA}.

-It is also worth noting that the term $''$fluid$''$ in FAS is metaphorical \cite{FAS_review, BruceLee}: it includes any system where the position and shape of the antenna can be flexible and is selected by the wireless system to optimize a performance metric.
-FAS does not prescribe that the hardware must literally be made of fluid \cite{BruceLee}, and any technology that can reconfigure the antenna system is suitable \cite{FAS_review, BruceLee}.